 Credit for Experience

 Credit for experience enables students with previous experience in a subject matter in a non-traditional matter to receive credit.
-The Division Dean of Chair evaluate the documentation provided by the student which demonstrates competency in the subject.
+The Division Dean or Chair evaluates the documentation provided by the student, which demonstrates competency in the subject.
 Credit shall be counted as hours earned only and shall not be considered in determining the grade point average.
 No more than ten (10) semester hours may be earned in this way.
 A fee of $25 per credit hour is assessed for each credit hour awarded.
-Students may not receive credit for experience during the semester of the student’s graduation.
+Students may not receive credit for experience during the semester of the student's graduation.

 Credit for Non-Academic Learning

 Credit for non-academic learning enables students with previous experience in a subject matter through a non-academic training program to receive credit.
-The Division Dean of Chair evaluate the documentation provided by the student which demonstrates competency in the subject.
+The Division Dean or Chair evaluates the documentation provided by the student, which demonstrates competency in the subject.
 Credit shall be counted as hours earned only and shall not be considered in determining the grade point average.
 No more than ten (10) semester hours may be earned in this way.
 A fee of $25 per credit hour is assessed for each credit hour awarded.
-Students may not receive credit for experience during the semester of the student’s graduation.
+Students may not receive credit for experience during the semester of the student's graduation.